 First-party data is a vital element of digital marketing and is set to play an increasingly important role.
-If your business has yet to systematically collect and leverage this data, now is the time to act.
+If your business has yet to establish systems to collect and leverage this data, now is the time to act.

 What is First-Party Data?